Highlander Challenge World Championships: Final

 The Highlander Challenge was to begin on 26 May 2007 at Blair Castle, Scotland.
-The Games made up two half-hour episodes of the IFSA Strongman 26 programme television series.
-The event was also backed by Event Scotland and was conceived by Dr. Douglas Edmunds.
+The games made up two half-hour episodes of the IFSA Strongman 26 programme television series.
+The event was also backed by Event Scotland and was conceived by Douglas Edmunds.
 It went by the name "Gododdin Challenge" in 2007.
 Sebastian Wenta edged out Gregor Edmunds by one-half-point for the victory at the Gododdin Challenge at Blair Castle.
-Hjalti Arnason who watched the contest commented that this made for TV event would result in excellent shows and Mike Zolkiewicz, who finished fourth said that the blend of traditional Highland Games and strongman events "had great balance and it tested athletic ability beyond just a Highland Games or a strongman contest."
+Hjalti Arnason who watched the contest commented that this made for TV event would result in excellent shows and Mike Zolkiewicz, who finished fourth said that the blend of traditional Highland games and strongman events "had great balance and it tested athletic ability beyond just a Highland games or a strongman contest."